-- You can open another supplementary card (different user) to your Slate account at no additional fee.
+- You can open another supplementary card (authorized user) to your Slate account at no additional fee.

 3. Citi® Diamond Preferred® Card – 0 APR for 18 Months

-This card tries to entice you with 0% introductory APR on both purchases and balance transfers, within the first 18 months of account opening.
+This card will entice you with 0% introductory APR on both purchases and balance transfers, within the first 18 months of account opening.
 Following the introductory period, 11.99%-21.99% APR may apply, subject to your credit history.

-For balance transfer, a fee of either 3% or five dollars would apply for individual transfer, whichever is greater.
+For balance transfers, a fee of either 3% or five dollars would apply per each transfer, whichever is greater.

 When you make purchases on your new Citi® Diamond Preferred® Card, you can earn Citi Easy Deals Points.
-There are a number of ways for your points redemption, you could exchange them for branded goods, gift cards or even used them for your local deals.
+There are a number of ways for points redemption, you could exchange them for branded goods or gift cards.

 - No annual fee.

-- A 3% foreign transaction fee applies, for oversea purchases in US dollars denomination.
+- A 3% foreign transaction fee applies, for overseas purchases in US dollars denomination.

 - Auto enrollment in Citi® Identity Theft Solutions and $0 liability on unauthorized purchases.

-- Personalized concierge service as and when you need it.
+- Personalized concierge service when you need it.
 Assistance provided includes booking hotel, flights, concert tickets, etc…

 - You are also invited to their Citi Private Pass, a program designed to enhance your live entertainment experiences.
 The goodies on offer here are VIP package, preferred seating, and presale tickets.